abbindustrigymnasium/anv-ndargr-nssnitt-ux-bg1a/README.md

 ### Navbar

 Our website features an easy-to-use navbar that allows seamless navigation to all sections.
-By clicking the dropdown icon, users can access the settings menu to personalize fonts, font size, themes **(dark, light, normal)**, and font thickness to enhance their sausage-loving experience.
+By clicking the dropdown icon, users can access the settings menu to personalize fonts, font size, themes **(dark, light, normal)**, and font thickness, text size and line size to enhance their sausage-loving experience.

 ### Footer